Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ## Key concepts

 ### FormRecognizerClient
-A `FormRecognizerClient` is the Form Recognizer interface to use for analyzing receipts, recognizing content from forms, and recognizing data from forms using custom trained models.
+A `FormRecognizerClient` is the Form Recognizer interface to use for recognizing data from forms using custom trained models, recognizing content and layout from forms, and analyzing receipts.
 It provides different methods based on inputs from a URL and inputs from a stream.

-### FormTrainingClient
-A `FormTrainingClient` is the Form Recognizer interface to use for creating and managing custom machine-learned models.
-It provides operations for training models on forms you provide and operations for viewing and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.
+#### Recognizing Custom Forms
+Our endpoint for recognizing custom forms takes in the ID of a custom model.
+The model can be trained either using this [library](#training-models "Training models") or via a UI such as the service's [labelling tool][fr-labelling-tool].
+Be sure to note that the form type you are recognizing should be the included in the types of forms used to train this custom model.

+#### Recognizing Content and Layout in Forms
+This endpoint recognizes text and table structures, along with their bounding box coordinates, from documents.
+An object's bounding boxes refer to the coordinates wherein the object can be found.

+#### Recognizing US receipts
+This endpoint is used for analyzing receipts.
+It provides operations to extract receipt field values and locations from receipts from the United States.

+#### RecognizedForm
+`RecognizedForm` is what our service returns when it recognizes a [form](#recognizing-custom-forms "Recognizing Custom Forms").
+It contains the type of the form(`form_type`), the [fields](#FormField "FormField") found in the form (`fields`), and information about each [page](#FormPage "FormPage") in the form document (`pages`).

+#### FormField
+Each field in a form contains the unique name of the field (`name`), information about the labels and values (`label_data` and `value_data`), and its own strongly-typed recognized value (`value`).

+#### FormPage
+Contains the recognized metadata, text lines (`lines`), and tables (`tables`) found on a single page of the form document.

 ### Long-Running Operations
 Long-running operations are operations which consist of an initial request sent to the service to start an operation,